sizespectrum/mizer/README.md

 rules to choose sensible defaults for unknown parameters.

-Setting up a new multi-species mizer model is a two-step process, similar to what may be familiar from Ecopath with Ecosym: First one calibrates the model to describe a steady state that is in agreement with current observations (as in Ecopath), then one chooses the additional parameters that determine the dynamics away from the steady state (as in Ecosym).
+Setting up a new multi-species mizer model is a two-step process, similar to what may be familiar from Ecopath with Ecosim: First one calibrates the model to describe a steady state that is in agreement with current observations (as in Ecopath), then one chooses the additional parameters that determine the dynamics away from the steady state (as in Ecosim).
 This model can then be used to investigate future effects of changes in fishing policy or of environmental stressors.

 ## Modelling environmental change